Belfry of Bruges

 The Belfry of Bruges (Belfort van Brugge) is a medieval bell tower in the centre of Bruges, Belgium.
-One of the city's most prominent symbols, the belfry formerly housed a treasury and the municipal archives, and served as an observation post for spotting fires and other dangers.
+One of the city's most prominent symbols, the belfry formerly housed a treasury and the municipal archives and served as an observation post for spotting fires and other dangers.

-Building history
+History

 The belfry was added to the Markt (market square) around 1240, when Bruges was an important centre of the Flemish cloth industry.
-After a devastating fire in 1280, the tower was largely rebuilt.
+After a devastating fire in 1280, the upper half of the tower was largely rebuilt.
 The city archives, however, were forever lost to the flames.

 The octagonal upper stage of the belfry was added between 1483 and 1487, and capped with a wooden spire bearing an image of Saint Michael, banner in hand and dragon underfoot.
-The spire did not last long: a lightning strike in 1493 reduced it to ashes, and destroyed the bells as well.
+The spire did not last long: a lightning strike in 1493 reduced it to ashes and destroyed the bells as well.
 A wooden spire crowned the summit again for some two-and-a-half centuries, before it, too, fell victim to flames in 1741.
-The spire was never replaced again, thus making the current height of the building somewhat lower than in the past; but an openwork stone parapet in Gothic Revival style was added to the rooftop in 1822.
+The spire was never replaced again, thus changing the height of the building from 102 m to 83 m, which it remains today.
+However, an openwork stone parapet in Gothic Revival style was added to the rooftop in 1822.

 A poem by Henry Wadsworth Longfellow, titled "The Belfry of Bruges," refers to the building's checkered history: